SunTrust Bank loans

 - No student loan options.
 Previously, SunTrust offered student loans.
 However as of May 31, 2020 it no longer offers these — though you can still use lines of credit and other lending products to pay for education expenses.

 How much it costs to borrow with SunTrust Bank

 The rate you receive will depend on the product you choose, your credit score and income, the purpose of the loan, term and amount.
 But compared to other banks, SunTrust offers competitive APRs.

-Rate reductions are available for certain products, too, including a 0.5% discount on personal loans when you use autopay.
+Rate reductions are available for certain products, too, including a 0.5% point discount on personal loans when you use autopay.
 Personal lines of credit may be eligible for a slightly smaller autopay discount of 0.25%.